Secret vs. Confidential

-In my ebook, Creating Healthy Teams, I define the elements of conflict and provide descriptions, preventions, and prescriptions for conflict.
+In my ebook, Creating Healthy Teams: Preventing and Managing Conflict, I define the elements of conflict and provide descriptions, preventions, and prescriptions for conflict.
 It’s really evident how much the element of keeping secrets impacts the culture.

 In human emotional systems, everyone is connected – formally or informally.
 How we interact defines the outcomes of our work together.
 Secrets are like gossip.
 The secret discussions get distorted and nobody in the group feels that they have the right or permission to intervene until the situation becomes toxic.
 And then, most likely it’s too late and relationship have been damaged.

 There’s a game that people play where a person whispers a secret to the next person who relays the secret to the next person in line.
 The others pass the secret down the line with the final person shares what they heard with the group.
 After hearing what the first person shared, the group is amazed at how the message got distorted in the process of relaying the message secretly.
 This shows how information is distorted when sharing secretly.

 Secrets are toxic and are about holding and using power.
 Confidential information is privileged information help closely to the leadership.
 There is an emphatic difference in the two.
 Knowing the difference is a leadership skill.